Jakeler/Jakeler.github.io/_posts/2018-05-19-nodered-modbus-read-dps.md

 msg.payload[3] = global.get("wh")+(msg.payload[2]/1200.0);
 return msg;
 ```
 The data is getting moved into a global variable a saved to disk in a csv file.
+In addition it calulates the accumulated Wh, which is interresting for battery charging.
+The capacity can be reset through triggering the `set wh to 0` node manually.

-The webserver shows a simple HTML page with the data, this is done in the build result node with some js again:
+The webserver shows a simple HTML page with the data from the global vaiable, this is done in the build result node with some js again:
 ```js
 values = global.get("values");
 msg.payload = "<h3>DPS5005</h3>"